guyc1812/Tony/src/main/java/com/avengers/tony/JavaBasic/lock/Synchronized.md

     The Lock API provides a method lockInterruptibly() which can be used to interrupt the thread when it is waiting for the lock.
 * A synchronized block does not need to unlock
     The Lock needs to "unlock" in the finally block
+* A synchronized is also a ReentrantLock type.